petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/understanding-pages.md

 {bdg-secondary}`For Liferay 7.4 U22+ and GA22+`

 By default, new Liferay installations include a release feature flag that prevents users from creating private pages.
-If desired, follow these steps to enable private pages for your Liferay system:
+Follow these steps to enable private pages for your Liferay system:

 1. Open the *Global Menu* ( ![Global menu](../../../images/icon-applications-menu.png) ), go to the *Control Panel* tab, and click *System Settings*.